nnarain/canopen-device-simulator/README.md

 In order to run the scripted CANopen device you will need the following:

-* An device file of your device
+* An EDS/DCF file of your device
 * A Lua script representing the device behavior you wish to simulate

 A device script represents the device itself.
 A few functions are provided to access the device life cycle.